 At the exhibition opening on Saturday 14 May, the newly developed Lubuntu platform, an integration of software, animations and films that presents a wide range of practical applications in modern mathematics, was available for visitors to try on a 74-inch touch screen.

 Additionally, interesting geometric shapes and 3D objects gave visitors an understanding of algebraic geometry, singularity theory and differential geometry, while academic staff from the Department of Mathematical Sciences at XJTLU were also present explaining the graphics and objects with relevant mathematical background knowledge.

-An interactive mathematics and arts design workshop was also hosted by international architecture and mathematics expert Professor Rinus Roelofs, with support from Helen Yu, the main organiser of the 2015 IMAGINARY exhibition in Taiwan.
+An interactive mathematics and arts design workshop was also hosted by international architecture and mathematics expert Professor Rinus Roelofs, with support from Helen Yu, the main organiser of the 2015 IMAGINARY exhibition in China's Taiwan region.
 During the workshop, they introduced the audience to 2D and 3D paper models and demonstrated how maths and art can be combined.
 They also guided the audience through making paper mathematical models.